mdesilva/AmazonFlexUnlimited/README.md

 ## Detect CAPTCHA
 Starting 2023, Amazon now asks suspected bot-users to confirm that they are human through completing a CAPTCHA in the Flex app.
 If the script encounters this, it will send you an ntfy notification and exit the script entirely.

-## ntfy.sh Notifications
-Through the free Android and iOS-app ntfy, the script now provides push notifications when a block has been accepted, as well as when a CAPTCHA is encountered.

-Set "ntfyChannel" in config.json to your ntfy.sh-channel, and your notifications will be delivered there.

-## Run infinitely
-Set "retryLimit" to 0 in config.json to make the script run infinitely.
-It only exits if it encounters a CAPTCHA.

 ## Randomized refresh interval
 "refreshInterval" in config.js has been split into two: